Nkaspers/zigbee-fan-controller/README.md

 # zigbee-fan-controller
-Software for controlling a PWM PC fan with a ESP32-C6 Board using the wireless Zigbee protocoll.
+Firmware for the ESP32-C6 Microcontroller to control a PWM PC fan using the wireless Zigbee protocoll.